sholladay/dotfiles/README.md

 Replace `My-Laptop` with your own value in the commands below.

+ - macOS: Set `Seth-Dark.terminal` as your terminal profile.
- - `sudo scutil --set ComputerName 'My Laptop'`
+ - macOS: `sudo scutil --set ComputerName 'My Laptop'`
- - `sudo scutil --set LocalHostName 'My-Laptop'`
+ - macOS: `sudo scutil --set LocalHostName 'My-Laptop'`
  - Add environment variables, such as service credentials, to `~/.config/fish/config.fish`
- - Set up [fish](https://fishshell.com/) as the [default shell](https://stackoverflow.com/a/20506404) and use the [Pure](https://github.com/rafaelrinaldi/pure) theme.
- - Set `Seth-Dark.terminal` as your terminal profile.
  - Put SSH keys in `~/.ssh`.
 Make new keys with `ssh-keygen -t ed25519` to use [ED25519](https://en.wikipedia.org/wiki/EdDSA) encryption.

 ## Easy macOS app installs